The-Marcy-Lab-School-Assignments/7-1-0-assignment-willcodeustak/README.md

 Your goal is to meet at least 75% of these requirements to complete the assignment.
 But don't stop there!
 Shoot for 100%!

 **Functionality**
-- [ ] On load of the page, a user see a list of pokemon cards displaying each pokemon's name, front sprite, and HP level.
+- [x] On load of the page, a user see a list of pokemon cards displaying each pokemon's name, front sprite, and HP level.
-- [ ] A user can click on a pokemon card to toggle seeing its front sprite or back sprite.
+- [x] A user can click on a pokemon card to toggle seeing its front sprite or back sprite.
-- [ ] A user can use the search bar to filter pokemon by name.
+- [x] A user can use the search bar to filter pokemon by name.
-- [ ] A user can fill out and submit the form to create a new pokemon.
+- [x] A user can fill out and submit the form to create a new pokemon.
 This will display the new pokemon on the page and the new pokemon data should persist, even after the page is refreshed.
 This means you'll have to make a POST request to our JSON Server API!
+FEEDBACK:
+Make sure to update the state that holds the pokemon after the post request in order to update the pokemon in real time.
 - [ ] Bonus: A user can additionally filter pokemon by HP

 **React Fundamentals**
-- [ ] `useState` is used to manage state.
+- [x] `useState` is used to manage state.
 This is done in the Context Provider file at least once.
-- [ ] `useEffect` is used to perform an asynchronous fetch call.
+- [x] `useEffect` is used to perform an asynchronous fetch call.
 This is done in the Context Provider file at least once.
-- [ ] The form must be a controlled component.
+- [x] The form must be a controlled component.
 The `value` prop of the `input` elements should be set to a state value and `onChange` should update that state value.
-- [ ] The project uses React Context.
+- [x] The project uses React Context.
-- [ ] The project uses `useContext` at least once
+- [x] The project uses `useContext` at least once

 **Miscellaneous**
-- [ ] Props are extracted in child components using destructuring
+- [x] Props are extracted in child components using destructuring
-- [ ] At no point did you ever use any vanilla DOM JS methods (e.g. `document.querySelector` or `document.createElement`)
+- [x] At no point did you ever use any vanilla DOM JS methods (e.g. `document.querySelector` or `document.createElement`)

 **Note:** We are requiring you use React Context for this assignment, however it does not mean that Context is necessarily the right tool for this job.
 For a project this small, Context may not be the best solution.
 However, for now, use it!